Beonchip logo

 Apr 13, 2021

 In vitro cell culture platforms are essential for modern research, clinical studies, and drug development.
-For more than a century, the petri dish has been the corner stone of in vitro cell culture.
+For more than a century, the petri dish has been the cornerstone of in vitro cell culture.
 The inventor of this technology, Julius Richard Petri, intended its use for the culture of microorganisms.
 However, time has proven it useful for a large variety of biological and biomedical applications.
-During over a century, these devices have been produced in a plethora of materials and formats and have supposed a groundbreaking breakthrough in biological research.
+For over a century, these devices have been produced in a plethora of materials and formats and have been a groundbreaking breakthrough in biological research.

 However, the unceasing scientific progress has shown that petri dishes do not fully reproduce the reality of in vivo organisms.
-In other words, to put it plainly, this technology fails to recreate the physiological environment of cells in vivo.
+In other words, this technology fails to recreate the physiological environment of cells in vivo.

-When culturing cells on a plastic or glass plate, we are ignoring many of the stimuli of the microenvironment of the cells in vivo, and that stimuli affects greatly how cells behave and express as they do in the human body.
-The Spanish philosopher Ortega y Gasset once said that “I am myself and my circumstances”.
+When culturing cells on a plastic or glass plate, we overlook many stimuli from the cells’ in vivo microenvironment.
+These stimuli, however, significantly influence how cells behave and express themselves, mimicking their functions in the human body.
+The Spanish philosopher Ortega y Gasset once said “I am myself and my circumstances”.
 This is equally true for cell biology, “the cells are themselves and their microenvironment”.
 Failing to recreate it correctly, will be misrepresenting the behavior of cells in vivo in its entirety.

 Microfluidics is the science that studies fluidic manipulation in the microscale by confining the fluidic flow in channels of dimensions in that scale (10-6-10-3m).
-These platforms applied to cell culture are known as “organ on chip” and allow the recreation of the mechanical, electrical, and chemical stimuli that cell undergo in vivo.
+These platforms applied to cell culture are known as “organ-on-chip” and allow the recreation of the mechanical, electrical, and chemical stimuli that cells undergo in vivo.

-Beonchip (Biomimetic Environment On Chip) devoted to the design, development and commercialization of these platforms.
-Our multidisciplinary team that includes, biologists, engineers, and physicists, works daily to develop new cell culture platforms and models, that represent biological processes fully and show more reliable results than classical in vitro models.
-Our final goal is reducing the use of animal testing in drug development and toxicity testing by creating a new generation of in vitro platforms for drug development and the identification of new clinical biomarkers, therapies and speed the process of vaccine development up.
-In addition, the reduction of animal research in favor of in vitro studies will save time and cost to researchers and pharmaceutical companies in their R & D.
+Beonchip (Biomimetic Environment On Chip) is devoted to the design, development and commercialization of these platforms.
+Our multidisciplinary team which includes, biologists, engineers, and physicists, works daily to develop new cell culture platforms and models, that represent biological processes fully and show more reliable results than classical in vitro models.
+Our ultimate goal is to reduce animal testing in drug development and toxicity testing by creating advanced in vitro platforms.
+Additionally, these platforms aim to identify new clinical biomarkers and therapies while accelerating the vaccine development process.
+Furthermore, the reduction of animal research in favor of in vitro studies will save time and cost for researchers and pharmaceutical companies in their R&D.

-How does Organ on chip technology recreates the physiological environment of the human body?
+How does organ-on-chip technology recreate the physiological environment of the human body?

-These functional units can be interconnected to simulate the crosstalk of different organs in the body, and therefore, allowing the study of complex biochemical and physiological responses of this interconnected system.
-This concept is known as Body on Chip.
-It is worth mentioning an example of this technology developed by the researches of the Wyss Institute in the USA.
-They connected a gut-on-chip with a liver and kidney on chip to evaluate the effect of orally administrated nicotine.
-After absorption in the intestinal wall, the substance traves though the simulated circulatory systems and is delivered to the liver.
-There the nicotine is metabolized and finally it will arrive to the kidney where it is excreted [1].
+These functional units can be interconnected to simulate the crosstalk of different organs in the body, therefore, allowing the study of complex biochemical and physiological responses of this interconnected system.
+This concept is known as body-on-chip.
+It is worth mentioning an example of this technology developed by the researchers of the Wyss Institute in the USA.
+They connected a gut-on-chip with a liver and kidney-on-chip to evaluate the effect of orally administrated nicotine.
+After absorption in the intestinal wall, the substance travels through the simulated circulatory systems and is delivered to the liver.
+There the nicotine is metabolized and finally, it arrives in the kidney where it is excreted [1].

-In the long term this technology will be used in personalized medicine, extracting cells from a patient, and culturing them in a chip to replicate the patient’s disease in vitro.
-This replica of the patient will allow the physicians and biologists to test different drugs and treatments to observe which of the treatment suits each patient best.
+In the long term, this technology will be used in personalized medicine, extracting cells from a patient, and culturing them in a chip to replicate the patient’s disease in vitro.
+This replica of the patient will allow physicians and biologists to test different drugs and treatments to observe which of the treatments suits each patient best.

-Our goal in Beonchip is to grow with the organ on chip technology and reach all of the targets mentioned in this post, helping closely our customers to adopt the new generation of cell culture platforms with the aid of our in house R & D team.
+Our goal at Beonchip is to grow with the organ-on-chip technology and reach all of the targets mentioned in this post, helping closely our customers to adopt the new generation of cell culture platforms with the aid of our in-house R & D team.
 Together we will continue working to develop these innovative platforms paving the way for a more efficient and ethical biomedical research landscape.

 Authors

-This article has been written by Sandra Gonzalez Lana and Luis Serrano.
+This article was written by Sandra Gonzalez Lana and Luis Serrano.

 Bibliography